aemal/gcp-pub-sub-boilerplate/README.md

    - Verify your project ID in all configuration files
    - Ensure you have the correct permissions in GCP
    - Check if the project ID is properly set in gcloud config
+5. **Push Subscription Issues**:
+   - Ensure the push endpoint is accessible from GCP
+   - Check that the service account has the necessary permissions
+   - Verify that the endpoint returns a 2xx status code

 ## Repository Structure